Daniel-Loevetski/Exam_Generator/README.md

   - `student_id` (TEXT) – Unique student identifier
   - `answer_text` (TEXT) – Student’s answer (choice or free text)
   - `is_correct` (INTEGER) – `0` (false) or `1` (true), computed upon insertion

 ---

-## Known Issues

-Refer to **KnownIssues.md** for a detailed list of current limitations and potential bugs.

----